Skip to Content

 upcycled fabric forest

 This isn’t the only Scottish-themed decoration I’ve made for my home.
 I’ve also made a rainbow of painted thistle decorations and tartan Scottie dogs.
-Check out these other tartan craft ideas.
+Check out these other tartan craft ideas and fall adult crafts.

 I also have used old thread spools to make upcycled Christmas ornaments before.
 One with a scroll and another one personalized with maps.